dijasila/Atomic-Simulation-Recipees/docs/src/getting-started.rst

 .. command-output:: asr list relax

 from which is clear that we will probably want to use the `relax` recipe.
-To see more details about this recipe we can use the `help` function:
+To see more details about this recipe we can use:

 .. command-output:: asr run "relax -h"